Absolute Dermatology & Skin Cancer Center

 Melanoma is a type of skin cancer that kills thousands of people each year.
-William Gillen, MD, Patricia O'Connor, MD, and the team of professionals at Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia, are committed to finding and diagnosing melanoma at its earliest stages which is crucial for treatment.
+William Gillen, MD, Patricia O'Connor, MD, and the team of professionals at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, are committed to finding and diagnosing melanoma at its earliest stages which is crucial for treatment.
 In these early stages, treatment can be done in our office.
 When necessary, Drs.
 Gillen and O’Connor are experienced in developing interdisciplinary treatment plans.
 Above all, they are dedicated to educating their patients on skin cancer prevention.
 Schedule your skin cancer screening today by calling the nearest Richmond-area office or send us a message to book an appointment on our contact page.

 Melanoma is the deadliest type of skin cancer, which is particularly disconcerting since more and more people are being diagnosed each year.
 According to the Centers for Disease Control, the incidence of melanoma in the United States has doubled over the past 30 years.